Dread2/Clang-Tidy-Config-Files/README.md

 # Clang-Tidy-Config-Files-
-Repo of all .clang-tidy files for CSUF Labs
+Repo of all .clang-tidy files for CSUF Labs.